jaytoday/trex/README.md

 ### _Transform unstructured to structured data_

-Trex transforms your unstructured to structured data—just specify a regex or context free grammar and we'll intelligently ensure your data conforms to that schema.
+Trex transforms your unstructured to structured data—just specify a regex or context free grammar and we'll intelligently restructure your data so it conforms to that schema.

 ## Installation